Nesh996/IT-Support-SOP/README.md

 https://acrobat.adobe.com/id/urn:aaid:sc:EU:4a2e225b-f3b8-43ca-a019-8b99b6c996d6| SOP | Multi-factor authentication enrollment and recovery steps. |

 > **Note:** All SOP documents follow a standard technical writing format: Objective, Scope, Step-by-Step Instructions, and Escalation Path.
+>
+> "Analyze the user's issue and output a table with: Category (Hardware/Software/Network/Access), Priority (Low/Medium/High), Recommended Team, and a Brief Summary."

+---

+## ⚙️ Core Workflows
+1. **The Troubleshooting Assistant:** Guided menu for internet, PC speed, and login issues.
+2. **The Knowledge Retrieval (RAG):** Natural language search through indexed SOPs.
+3. **The Ticket Triage:** Automated classification of user input for helpdesk routing.

+##  Potential Business Impact
+* **30% Reduction** in manual Tier-1 ticket volume.
+* **0s Response Time** for common troubleshooting queries.
+* **24/7 Availability** for remote and global teams.

+##  Conclusion
+This project demonstrates the transition from traditional IT Support to **Intelligent Systems**.
+By automating the "low-hanging fruit" of technical support, organizations can allow their technical talent to focus on high-level infrastructure and security.